 These matter less than the media sites—real and fake—that also publish and share fake news.
-After all, if your Aunt Mary says three million people voted illegally you’re probably going to require a little bit more evidence before you believe her.
+After all, if your Aunt Mary says three million people voted illegally, you’ll probably require a little more evidence before you believe her.
 And her reach probably isn’t that large anyway.
 If a news agency says it, though, providing false proof with a shiny veneer, algorithms will spread it to the people who most want to hear it.

 A Washington Post-Schar School national poll found that, of the 30 percent of people who get their news primarily from the Internet, 32 percent got that news from social media.
 Algorithms, which dictate what content appears to you, divide up news such that fake stories go to the people who want to hear and believe them.